 #1.
-Your Drain Collects More Hair Than it Did A Months Ago
+Your Drain Collects More Hair Than it Did A Months Ago.

 #2.
-You See Hair Clumps On Clothing, Chairs, and Pillows
+You See Hair Clumps On Clothing, Chairs, and Pillows.

 Take a close look at places where you rest your head.
-For example, inspect the pillow after you wake up, check your clothing and armchairs where you might have been reclining.
+For example, inspect the pillow after you wake up, and check your clothing and armchairs where you might have been reclining.
 It’s normal to find one to three stray hairs there.
 However, if you see clumps for several days in a row, it’s a sure sign you are losing your hair.
 Pay close attention to your brush as well.
-If you see more than 4 -5 hairs hanging there after every brushing sessions and the number increases over time, you might suffer from hair loss.
+If you see more than 4 -5 hairs hanging after that every brushing session and the number increases over time, you might suffer from hair loss.

 #4.
-Your Scalp Is Showing Through
+Your Scalp Is Showing Through.

 #5.
-Your Forehead is Getting Bigger
+Your Forehead is Getting Bigger.

 Many men and some women who suffer from a receding hairline complain that their forehead is getting bigger.
 However, the real reason is hair loss.
-This is usually a problem for men but some women can also have hair loss problems in the forehead area.
+This is usually a problem for men, but some women can also have hair loss problems in the forehead area.
 You can also have a look at these hairstyles for men with a big forehead.

 #6.
-People Tell You That You’ve Done Something with Your Hair
+People Tell You That You’ve Done Something with Your Hair.

 There are different reasons for hair loss.
 You can identify them on your own.